UN Global Compact: Communication on Progress

 Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining

-AGL upholds the freedom of association and the right to collective bargaining.
-As at end of FY19, more than 47% of AGL's workforce was covered by collective bargaining agreements.
+AGL upholds the freedom of association and the right to collective bargaining, as set out in AGL’s Human Rights Policy.
+As at end of FY20, more than 44% of AGL's workforce was covered by collective bargaining agreements.

 The elimination of all forms of forced and compulsory labour